Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 The proposal to import cows from Mexico was also affected by the exchange rate, he said.

-Here is an example of how Akwa Ibom people are paying a costly price for their doubt on the existence of the industries in the state: Bede Anyanwu is Uyo-based pharmacist who has been using the Akwa Ibom syringe for several months now in his pharmacy in the city.
+Here is an example of how Akwa Ibom people are paying a costly price for their doubt on the existence of the industries in the state.

+Bede Anyanwu is an Uyo-based pharmacist who has been using the Akwa Ibom syringe for several months now in his pharmacy in Uyo, the state capital.

 The man who supplies him pharmaceutical products, including the syringes, is from Abia state but lives in Lagos.